-- Virtual clinics where multidisciplinary teams or clinicians can review information and data about a patient to make decisions about next steps, ensuring decisions are communicated to the patient and other clinicians involved in their care. - > Asynchronous care models where there is an information exchange between patients and clinicians that does not occur in real time.
+- Virtual clinics where multidisciplinary teams or clinicians can review information and data about a patient to make decisions about next steps, ensuring decisions are communicated to the patient and other clinicians involved in their care. - information exchange between patients and clinicians that does not occur in real time.
 Examples include communication of clinical material via text or email, collecting clinical information from wearable devices, clinical forms and questionnaires.
 Patient engagement portals can facilitate asynchronous models of communication between patients and clinicians.
 Patients can enter information about their disease state and ask questions, allowing clinicians to easily message patients.